devpro/devopsdays-geneva-2023/docs/lab-scenario/v1.1/02-management-cluster.md

 ## Creating a Kubernetes cluster for management tools

-ℹ _We can run any Kubernetes distribution that is certified to be standard compliant by the Cloud Native Computing Foundation (CNCF)_
+ℹ _[K3s](https://k3s.io/) is a lightweight Kubernetes distribution, which is easy and fast to install and upgrade and has a low resource consumption.
+It is certified to be standard compliant by the Cloud Native Computing Foundation (CNCF)_

-[K3s](https://k3s.io/) is a lightweight Kubernetes distribution, which is easy and fast to install and upgrade and has a low resource consumption.
-We'll install it on `management01`:
+Open the `management01` tab (on the right) and click on the command to run it in the terminal window:

 ```ctr:Management01
 curl -sfL https://get.k3s.io | \